DevAndersen/archean/docs/admin/settings.md

 # Settings

 Settings are defined in the `appsettings.json` file, using the [JSON](https://en.wikipedia.org/wiki/JSON) data format.
-This file should be located in the same directory as the server executable.
+This file should be located in the same directory as the server executable file.

 Each of the sections described below can be configured by defining them as a top-level node in the `appsettings.json` file.

-Here is example of a simple `appsettings.json` file:
+Example of a simple `appsettings.json` file:

 ```json
 {